The Longest Name in the Bible

-The longest name in the Bible is Mahershalalhashbaz which is found in Isaiah 8:1, 8:3.
-The is the name of the child of Isaiah and ‘the prophetess.’
+The longest name in the Bible is “Mahershalalhashbaz” which is found in Isaiah 8:1 and 8:3.
+It belongs to the name of the child born of Isaiah and ‘the prophetess.’

-Maher-shalal-hash-baz was Isaiah’s second son (Isa.
-7:3).

-The name of Isaiah’s second son, Maher-shalal-hash-baz, means “Speed the spoil, hasten the prey.”
-This name, to be recorded on a tablet, was meant to signify the imminence of the Assyrian invasion foretold in ch.
-7:17–25.
-This son was a constant reminder that judgment was hastening on apace and that erelong doom would fall on those who rejected God’s grace.
-For nearly a year before the birth of the child this name bore its mute, symbolic message to the inhabitants of Jerusalem, giving them ample opportunity to ponder its import.
+Maher-shalal-hash-baz was Isaiah’s second son and means “Speed the spoil, hasten the prey.”
+This name was meant to signify the imminence of the Assyrian invasion foretold in Isaiah 7:17–25.
+The longest name in the Bible was a warning that judgment was soon approaching.
+This judgement would fall on those who rejected God’s warnings.
+For nearly a year before Mahershalalhashbaz’s birth, the name bore its message to the inhabitants of Jerusalem.
+This was to give ample opportunity to ponder its importance and repent.

 Isaiah and his sons were ordained of God to be living signs to the people of Judah (Isaiah 8:18).
 Through them God proclaimed a vital message to His people.
-The name “Isaiah” means “Jehovah [will] save.”
-Isaiah’s name is, in fact, the theme of the book that bears his name.
-In relation to the immediate circumstances, this meant salvation from Israel, Syria and Assyria.
+Each name was a message from God in phases.
+The first to remind them of God’s offer of salvation (Isaiah).
+The second that He would accept those who return (Shearjashub).
+Finally, a warning to them of coming destruction (Mahershalalhashbaz).

 In His service,